 During life we can diagnose “probable AD,” based on a careful process that includes taking a comprehensive history, doing a mental status examination that includes cognitive evaluation, obtaining a battery of specific blood tests and getting a neuroimaging study such as a CT scan or MRI.
 These steps all serve the purpose of finding other, potentially treatable, causes for cognitive impairment.

 This question, too, has an evolving answer.
 Recent advances in neuroimaging and other biomarkers have provided tests that can increase the strength of our diagnostic certainty during a patient’s life and provide more reliable confirmatory information much earlier during the course of AD.
 FDG (fluorodeoxyglucose)-PET scans are already available to assess metabolic changes characteristic of AD.
 Newer PET scan tracers identify the presence and distribution of amyloid plaques, providing a more specific and predictive measure of AD’s probability.
-Tests of cerebrospinal fluid are available, too, to assist in diagnosis.
-Blood tests currently under investigation may prove even easier and more reliable, but they are not yet available for public use.
+Tests of cerebrospinal fluid are already available, too, to assist in diagnosis.
+Blood tests currently under investigation may prove even easier and more reliable.
+One in particular, the PTau-217 test, has show considerable promise in research settings and may become available for clinical use some time in the next few years.
 It is likely that we will soon see AD diagnosed earlier and with greater certainty.
 Read more about diagnostic tests for Alzheimer’s disease.

 - Is Dementia Treatable?